tomjoht/tomjoht.github.io/_docs/ai/docapis_thematic_analysis.md

 One of the main ways I use AI is with thematic analysis, which involves identifying, analyzing, and reporting patterns (themes) within qualitative data.
 After you identify major themes, you can use least-to-most prompting techniques to go into more detail.

 I recently used this technique in preparing notes for a book club.
 It could also could work well for a number of documentation-related scenarios.
+In this article, I explore using AI for thematic analysis with doc feedback, search analytics, tags and related pages, FAQs, glossary items, bugs, and documentation pages.

 ## Step 1: Thematic analysis